SeerLite/path-resolve.kak/README.md

 set-option global modelinefmt "%%opt{pretty_cwd} %opt{modelinefmt}"
 ```
 ### Don't dereference file path when passed from the command line
-When the file you want to edit is (inside) a symlink and you pass it as an argument for `kak`, Kakoune will open the file directly and it'll be too late for path-resolve.kak to do anything.
+When the file you want to edit is (inside) a symlink and you pass it as an argument for `kak`, Kakoune will open the file directly and it'll be too late for resolve-path.kak to do anything.
 ```sh
 kak .config/symlink/file.txt
 ```